12 ncac 10b .0713 ADMISSION OF TRAINEES

 (d) The school shall give priority admission in commission-certified basic training courses to individuals holding full-time employment with criminal justice agencies.

 (e) The school shall administer the reading component of a standardized test that reports a grade level for each trainee participating in either the Telecommunicator or Detention Officer Certification Course.
-The specific type of test instrument shall be determined by the school director and shall be administered within the first week of the Course.
-The grade level results on each trainee shall be submitted to the Commission on each trainee's Report of Student Course Completion.
+The specific test instrument shall be determined by the school director and shall be administered within the first week of the Course.
+The grade level results for each trainee shall be submitted to the Commission on each trainee's Report of Student Course Completion.

 (h) The school shall not admit any individual as a trainee in commission-certified basic training courses who has been convicted of the following: